 mobile: +45 28 74 26 44

-The competition is going to be held as a bubble event which means that the participants are not allowed to leave the hotel, except when they are going to the ice rink.
-The same applies for the way back to the hotel.
-It is not allowed to go anywhere else on their way home.
-The shuttle bus transportation between the hotel and the ice rink will be arranged by the Organizing committee (OC).
+The competition is going to be held as a bubble event which means that the participants are not allowed to leave the hotel, except in the following situations: when going to the ice-rink, going for a run/walk to get some fresh air near the hotel.
+Roomates are allowed to do this with one another.
+It is not permitted to have contact with anyone else outside the hotel.
+Neither is it allowed to shop in stores, pharmacies, supermarkert etc. nor go to a cafe, restaurant etc. The shuttle bus transportation between the hotel and the ice rink will be arranged by the Organizing committee (OC).
 This transportation is the only valid transportation, except if you can drive in your own car.
 If you drive in your own car, you are not allowed to drive anywhere else than to and from the hotel and the ice rink, and you are only allowed to have passengers in the car that are already part of the competition bubble.
 All of this applies for the whole period, i.e. from the time when the participant is accredited until the time when the participant leaves the competition to go home.

 Prior to the competition, all skaters, officials, coaches, team leaders , members of OC, etc. have registered whether they are vaccinated or not.
 Prior to the competition, all participants have furthermore uploaded their proof of vaccination if they are fully vaccinated with a WHO approved vaccine1.
 A person is considered fully vaccinated two weeks after the second dose of a vaccine that requires two doses, or two weeks after a single dose vaccine.